Who Should Take an eDiscovery Course?

 How Much Time Will it Take for the Different Courses?

 Here is a breakdown of the number of video hours and reading pages for the various courses.
+With the exception of the Master eDiscovery Class, the courses are on-demand and self-paced.
+The Master Course has a scheduled live component.

 - Basic Legal Issues Course: 3 hours of on-demand video and 49 pages of reading.